DanielAmani/MAMS/README.md

 const unsigned long total_delay = 2000;    // Total delay for each loop cycle
 const unsigned long sensor_delay = 100;    // Delay between sensor
-const unsigned long interval = 10000;    // How often to send data to the main unit unsigned long last_sent;    // When did we last send? bool get_data;    //Check if get data from Main Node
+const unsigned long interval_send = 10000;    // How often to send data to the main unit unsigned long last_sent;    // When did we last send? bool get_data;    //Check if get data from Main Node
 ```
 Change number on define to change type of sensor.
 To enable serial monitor value from sensor change `debugmode false` to `debugmode true`.
 On `this_node = `the number for each node must different.

 You also can change NRF24 CE and CSN pin on `RF24 radio(10, 9)` but better don't change to avoid confussion.
-To enable low power mode change ` lowmode false` to ` lowmode true` and adjust how many minutes that you want arduino on low power. by changing value of `minutes_low`.
+To enable low power mode change `lowmode false` to `lowmode true` and adjust how many minutes that you want arduino on low power. by changing value of `minutes_low`.

+For `total_delay` meaning delay for each time it complete main loop while `sensor_delay` is delay for each sensor reading. `interval_send` is for interval NRF24 to send data to main node.

+Under `//Sensor value` you can change Define value for some type of sensor for accuracy.
+Example for soil moisture sensor you neeed calibrate the 'Dry' and 'Wet' value to ensure you get good result.

 #### Reserved Pin for sensors
 - A0 A1 A4 A5